 Law students participating in a SIP remain enrolled at KU during the study abroad program and receive KU resident credit for the coursework that they complete abroad.
 The credits are applied toward the 35-credit elective requirement but grades earned during study abroad will be credit/no credit instead of a letter grade, thus the credits earned abroad do not factor into the KU law GPA or ranking.
 Continuous KU resident credit enrollment allows for access to state and federal financial aid as well as deferment of loan repayments.
-In addition, law students on a SIP receive academic, cultural and safety information at the mandatory Office of Study Abroad (OSA) orientation and have contact (including 24-hour emergency assistance) with the OSA while abroad.
+In addition, law students on a SIP receive academic, cultural and safety information at the mandatory Study Abroad & Global Engagement (SAGE) orientation and have contact (including 24-hour emergency assistance) with SAGE while abroad.
 Law students also receive emergency medical evacuation and repatriation coverage for the study period.

-Law students must schedule an appointment to meet with an OSA program coordinator and the KU Law School Registrar before beginning the KU application process.
+Law students must schedule an appointment to meet with a SAGE program coordinator and the KU Law School Registrar before beginning the KU application process.
 The program coordinator will help the law student determine if the non-KU program meets University of Kansas* and SIP guidelines.
-The program coordinator will also explain the application process in greater detail and provide the law student with OSA SIP application directions.
+The program coordinator will also explain the application process in greater detail and provide the law student with SAGE SIP application directions.

 *Note: Out of concern for student safety and well-being, KU does not sponsor study abroad in locations where a U.S. Department of State Travel Advisory Level 3 or Level 4 has been issued.
 The classification level applied to each country can be accessed at www.travel.state.gov.
 Information on Level 3 or Level 4 regional designations within a country is available by reading the country-specific advisory.
 Exceptions to this policy will be considered by petition to the International Travel Review Committee (ITRC).
 See studyabroad.ku.edu/traveladvisories for details.

 Below are just a few of the many programs that KU law students might want to consider first.
 Programs may change from this list, which is not updated regularly, so please refer to the host program information for details and confirmation.
-The KU Office of Study Abroad does not endorse any particular program provider.
+KU Study Abroad & Global Engagment does not endorse any particular program provider.

 ABA Approved Programs

 It is entirely the law student's responsibility to monitor deadlines and application procedures for the non-KU program.
-In addition, students must complete the KU Office of Study Abroad SIP application and scholarship application (if applicable) by the deadlines listed below, regardless of the non-KU program deadlines.
+In addition, students must complete the KU Study Abroad & Global Engagment SIP application and scholarship application (if applicable) by the deadlines listed below, regardless of the non-KU program deadlines.

 Deadline for Winter Break, Spring Break, & Spring Semester programs: October 1